shivamvijaywargi/Arceus-Dark-Theme/README.md

-## A Beautiful dark theme hand crafted by me and named it Arceus Dark
+# A Beautiful dark theme crafted by me, inspired from Todd Motto and named it Arceus Dark

 ## Preview of the theme